adamszabolcs/due-date-calculator/README.md

 • maven (apache-maven-3.6.3)

-You can run the tests with the 'mvn install' or 'mvn test'.
+You can run the tests with the 'mvn install' or 'mvn test' command.